 - Aircraft and vehicles at opposite ends of Runway 18-36 may not see each other due to gradients between locations.
-It is also difficult to see aircraft in position at the Runway 18 Threshold while crossing Runway18-36 on Taxiway Golf.
+It is also difficult to see aircraft in position at the Runway 18 Threshold while crossing Runway 18-36 on Taxiway Golf.
 Be alert when operating or crossing on this runway. - 2.
 When using the connector road at the northern end of the North G.A.
-Ramp to access Taxiway Charlie, understand that the road enters the taxiway beyond the Runway 18 Holding Position Marking on Taxiway Charlie.
-As a result, should you enter onto Taxiway Charlie from this roadway without the appropriate clearance from air traffic control, you will have created a runway incursion. - 3.
-If you are traveling from Taxiway Charlie southbound to Taxiway Alpha, be mindful of the fact that Runway 11-29 is immediately beyond the intersection of these two taxiways.
+Apron to access Taxiway Charlie, understand that the road enters the taxiway beyond the Runway 18 Holding Position Marking on Taxiway Charlie.
+As a result, should you enter onto Taxiway Charlie from this roadway without the appropriate clearance from air traffic control, you will have created a runway incursion.

+- 3. If you are traveling from Taxiway Charlie southbound to Taxiway Alpha, be mindful of the fact that Runway 11-29 is immediately beyond the intersection of these two taxiways.
 Failure to make the turn onto Taxiway Alpha from Charlie will result in a vehicle encountering the Runway 11-29 Holding Position Marking.
-Should you cross this marking on Taxiway Charlie without the appropriate clearance from air traffic control, you will have created a runway incursion.

-- 4. It is in your best interest to stay visible to the Control Tower whenever possible.
+Should you cross this marking on Taxiway Charlie without the appropriate clearance from air traffic control, you will have created a runway incursion. - 4.
+It is in your best interest to stay visible to the Control Tower whenever possible.
 However, there are a couple of locations on the Jetport where a vehicle could be hidden from a Controller's view.
-Understand that the Tower may not see you in the following locations: - A. The 11 Run-Up Area on Taxiway Alpha, near the Blast Fence. - B. The Connector Road that links the northern end of the North/GA Ramp to Taxiway Charlie.
-To gain access to Taxiway Charlie from the North/GA Ramp in this area, contact air traffic control while still at the top of the hill.
+Understand that the Tower may not see you in the following locations: - A. The 11 Run-Up Area on Taxiway Alpha, near the Blast Fence. - B. The Connector Road that links the northern end of the North/GA Apron to Taxiway Charlie.
+To gain access to Taxiway Charlie from the North/GA Apron in this area, contact air traffic control while still at the top of the hill. - C. All instructions issued by the Air Traffic Control Tower must be followed unless mitigating circumstances prevail.
+Any changes to instructions must first be communicated to, and approved by, the Air Traffic Control Tower prior to deviating from the initial instructions.
+For example: When given a clearance to cross Runway 18/36 at Alpha Taxiway, a driver must cross without delay.
+If the driver must stop to pick up FOD, he/she must first obtain approval by the Air Traffic Control Tower prior to amending the crossing clearance.